devlive-community/view-shadcn-ui/docs/components/select.md

 <ApiTable title="Select Events"
     :headers="['Event', 'Description', 'Callback Parameters']"
     :columns="[
-        ['on-change', 'Triggered when the value of the select is changed', 'any'], ]">
+        ['onChange', 'Triggered when the value of the select is changed', 'any'], ['onClickOutside', 'Triggered when the click outside the select is triggered', 'boolean'], ]">
 </ApiTable>